Recurring Payments

 Reducing the risk of disputes

-When processing recurring payments, we recommend to communicate how often and how much the customer will be charged as clearly as possible to avoid the risk of generating chargebacks.
+When processing recurring payments, we recommend to communicate how often and how much the customer will be charged as clearly as possible to avoid the risk of generating disputes.
 It is also advised to notify your customer in advance of their next payment, for example by sending them an email.